Irus Braverman

-Irus Braverman (אירוס ברוורמן) is a legal scholar and ethnographer and is a professor of law and an adjunct professor of geography at the University at Buffalo (SUNY).
-She was born in Jerusalem.
+Irus Braverman (אירוס ברוורמן) is an Israeli legal scholar and ethnographer.
+She is a professor of law and an adjunct professor of geography at the University at Buffalo (SUNY).

 Education and career

 Irus Braverman trained in law and criminology at the Hebrew University of Jerusalem.
-In Israel, Braverman served as a public state prosecutor and as an environmental lawyer, before becoming a community organizer for environmental justice issues and a political activist.
+In Israel, she served as a public state prosecutor and an environmental lawyer, later becoming a community organizer for environmental justice and a political activist.

-Braverman wrote her doctorate in law about the politics of tree planting and uprooting in Israel/Palestine, which she later transformed into a book entitled Planted Flags: Trees Law, and Law in Israel/Palestine (Cambridge University Press, 2009).
+Braverman wrote her doctorate in law about the politics of tree planting and uprooting in Israel/Palestine, which became the basis for a book entitled Planted Flags: Trees Law, and Law in Israel/Palestine.
 She has been an associate with the Humanities Center at Harvard University, a visiting fellow with the Human Rights Program at Harvard University Law School, and a junior fellow with the Center of Criminology at the University of Toronto, among others.

-For 2013-14 Braverman was appointed a residential fellow at Cornell University's Society for the Humanities, and in 2014 was a fellow of the American Council for Learned Societies (ACLS) as a Ryskamp Grantee.
+In 2013, Braverman was appointed a residential fellow at Cornell University's Society for the Humanities, and in 2014 was a fellow of the American Council for Learned Societies (ACLS) as a Ryskamp Grantee.
 In the summers of 2017 and 2018 she was a residential fellow at the Rachel Carson Center for Environment and Society in Munich.
-Most recently, in the fall of 2021, she was the Hurford Family Fellow at the National Humanities Center.
+In the fall of 2021, she was the Hurford Family Fellow at the National Humanities Center.

 Braverman's scholarship focuses on "the imbrications between law, space, and power, with an emphasis on materiality."
 Her work explores the tensions between governance and natural and unnatural environments, including zoos, public toilets, and tree landscapes.

-Braverman's book Zooland: The Institution of Nature (Stanford University Press, 2012) was awarded the 2013 Independent Publisher Book Award (IPPY) bronze medal in the category of Current Events.
+Braverman's book Zooland: The Institution of Nature was awarded the 2013 Independent Publisher Book Award (IPPY) bronze medal in the category of Current Events.

-Other books and edited volumes include Planted Flags: Trees, Land, and Law in Israel/Palestine (Cambridge University Press, 2009), Zooland: The Institution of Nature (Stanford University Press, 2012), The Expanding Spaces of Law: A Timely Legal Geography (Stanford University Press, 2014), Wild Life: The Institution of Nature (Stanford University Press, 2015), Animals, Biopolitics, Law: Lively Legalities (Routledge, 2016), Gene Editing, Law, and the Environment: Life Beyond the Human (Routledge, 2017), Coral Whisperers: Scientists on the Brink (University of California Press, 2018), and Blue Legalities: The Laws and Life of the Sea (Duke University Press, 2020).